STAY IN TOUCH ! Our monthly email newsletter will keep you informed of new products, special offers and upcoming events.

 Transfer Taxes

-- Transfer Tax: Paid by the seller, also equal to 5% of the sale price.
+- For local sellers: 5% of the sale price.

 Benefits for First-Time Buyers